 When most people think about life insurance, the first thing that comes to mind is mandatory coverage through an employer.
 However, another type of life insurance policy is voluntary life insurance.
-Voluntary spouse life insurance is a type of policy that an individual or a couple can purchase to provide coverage for their spouse in the event of their death.
-This guide will explore what voluntary life insurance and voluntary spouse life insurance are and how they can provide peace of mind for loved ones.
+Voluntary spouse life insurance is a policy that an individual or a couple can purchase to provide coverage for their spouse in the event of their death.
+This guide will explore voluntary life insurance and spouse life insurance and how they can provide peace of mind for loved ones.

 What Is Voluntary Life Insurance?

 Voluntary life insurance is a type of insurance you can purchase through your employer.
 It is not required, but it is an option that you can choose to enroll in if you want coverage.
 Other characteristics include:

 - Typically features lower premiums

 - Ensures peace of mind for individuals and their loved ones